Ebbsfleet United F.C.: 2013–2026: Kuwaiti ownership

-The 2014–15 season started with much promise, with wins against Concord Rangers & Havant & Waterlooville.
-However, the season failed to live up to expectations and Steve Brown was relieved of his duties the day after a 3–0 home defeat to Gosport Borough in November 2014.
-Jamie Day replaced Brown and, despite taking the club to the FA Trophy quarter-finals, where they lost to eventual winners North Ferriby United, he was relieved of his duties in April 2015.
+The 2014–15 season started promisingly, with wins against Concord Rangers and Havant & Waterlooville.
+However, the season failed to live up to expectations and Steve Brown was sacked after a 3–0 home defeat to Gosport Borough in November 2014.
+Jamie Day replaced Brown and, despite taking the club to the FA Trophy quarter-finals, where they lost to eventual winners North Ferriby United, he was sacked in April 2015.
 In the summer of 2015, former club captain Daryl McMahon was named as permanent manager.
-The 2015–16 season was far more fruitful for the Fleet, as they led the league for almost the whole season.
+The 2015–16 season was more fruitful for the Fleet, as they led the league for almost the whole season.
 However, title rivals Sutton United went on a 26-game unbeaten run and clinched the league title by beating the Fleet 2–0 at Gander Green Lane.
 In the play-off semi-finals the Fleet edged past Whitehawk via a penalty shootout after a 3–3 draw on aggregate but lost on penalties in the final to rivals Maidstone United.
 In the 2016–17 season Ebbsfleet again missed out on first place, this time to National League South champions Maidenhead United, but they gained promotion to the National League with a 2–1 win at Stonebridge Road in the play-off final over Chelmsford City.
 The following season the team achieved their highest ever league finish of 6th, beating Aldershot Town in the play-off qualifying round 5–4 on penalties.
 A heavy 4–2 defeat in the next round to Tranmere Rovers consigned Ebbsfleet to another season in the National League.

-The 2018–19 campaign did not reach the heights of the previous campaign with Daryl McMahon leaving the club in November following a 1–0 win over Barrow.
-Former Woking manager Garry Hill was appointed manager of the club.
+The 2018–19 campaign was disappointing.
+Daryl McMahon left the club in November and was succeeded by former Woking manager Garry Hill.
 Despite an initial renaissance, the Fleet missed out on the play-offs following a winless April.
-In the spring of 2019, it was reported that there was an ongoing pay dispute between Ebbsfleet United and its players.
-On 1 February, the Ebbsfleet players released a joint statement claiming they had only been paid on time once in the preceding 12 months, that they had unknowingly played matches earlier in the season without the right medical insurance in place, and that pension payments had not been met.
+Early 2019 was marred by pay dispute between the club and its players.
+On 1 February, the Ebbsfleet players claimed they had only been paid on time once in the preceding 12 months, that they had unknowingly played matches earlier in the season without the right medical insurance in place, and that pension payments had not been met.
 In response, the players refused to warm-up before a match against Wrexham.
-In an April 2019 statement, Ebbsfleet United claimed that the late payments were due to compliance procedures relating to transactions from Kuwait.
+In April 2019, the club blamed the late payments on compliance procedures relating to transactions from Kuwait.
 In May 2019, Ebbsfleet United players and fans protested against unpaid wages at Stonebridge Road.
-At the end of the 2018-19 campaign, Ebbsfleet allowed many contracted players to leave on a free transfer following the pay dispute.
+At the end of the 2018-19 season, Ebbsfleet allowed many contracted players to leave on a free transfer following the pay dispute.